 When you start building paid ads with Facebook Ad Manager or LinkedIn Campaign Manager, the first thing you’re asked is: what is your objective.
 The choice you make will affect your ad options, so choose carefully.

 You’ll typically find these categories and stages referred to as Top of Funnel awareness objectives, Middle of Funnel consideration objectives and Bottom of Funnel conversion objectives.
-Together, they make up the ‘full funnel’:
+Together, they make up the ‘full marketing funnel’:

 Top of Funnel (Tofu) – Awareness